 Vice-Minister for Foreign Affairs Mr. MORI summons Mr. Mikhail Y. GALUZIN, Ambassador of the Russian Federation to Japan

-On March 22, after the announcement by the Ministry of Foreign Affairs of the Russian Federation on the measures against Japan, Mr. MORI Takeo, Vice-Minister for Foreign Affairs, summoned Mr. Mikhail Y. GALUZIN, Ambassador of the Russian Federation to Japan and stated the following points:
+On the morning of September 27, following the request on September 26 by the Ministry of Foreign Affairs of the Russian Federation to the Embassy of Japan in Russia, seeking the expulsion of a consular officer at the Consulate-General of Japan in Vladivostok as a persona non grata on the account of conducting illegal information collection activities, Mr. MORI Takeo, Vice-Minister for Foreign Affairs, summoned Mr. Mikhail Y. GALUZIN, Ambassador of the Russian Federation to Japan, and stated the following points.